The Way Up to Heaven: Plot summary

-Mr and Mrs Foster are a wealthy married couple living in a six-storey house in New York.
+Mr and Mrs Foster are a wealthy married couple living in a six-story house in New York.
 Mrs Foster has recently begun to suspect her husband of purposely exacerbating her pathological fear of tardiness.
 She is continuously badgered by her husband, Eugene, who seems to make a habit of waiting until the last minute to leave the house.

 After months of persuading her husband to let her go, Mrs Foster is preparing for a six-week trip to Paris by herself, where their daughter and three grandchildren (whom they have not yet met) reside.
 After letting his wife wait anxiously for some time, Mr Foster finally gets into the car to see her off.
 On their way, he tells her how he has dismissed the household servants for the duration of her vacation (against his wife's advice) while he will stay at his club.
 When they arrive at the airport, Mrs Foster finds that despite being behind schedule, her flight is temporarily postponed until the next day due to a thick fog.
 Mrs Foster decides to get a room near the airport for the night, but her husband insists that she come home.